OguzhanCOG/EnhanceFX/README.md

 **Q: Does the complexity of the architecture lead to diminishing returns in performance?**

 A: Complex architectures can lead to diminishing returns, especially when the overhead of training time and resource consumption outweighs the benefits.
-However, experimentation with modular design, ensures the architecture is effective and optimized for efficiency.
+However, experimentation with modular design, ensures the architecture is effective and optimised for efficiency.

 **Q: This all seems too complicated, unrealistically impossible to train and illegitimate!**